Myers Hendrickson

-Myers Hendrickson is an American football coach.
-He head football coach of Western Illinois University, a position he had held since December 17, 2021.
-Hendrickson served as the head football coach at Kansas Wesleyan University from 2019 to 2021.
+Myers Hendrickson (born April 13, 1989) is an American college football coach.
+He is a senior analyst for the University of Illinois Urbana-Champaign, a position he has held since 2024.
+He was the head football coach of Western Illinois University from 2022 to 2023.
+He was the head football coach at Kansas Wesleyan University from 2019 to 2021.

 Hendrickson joined Matt Drinkall's staff at Kansas Wesleyan in 2014 as quarterback and wide receiver coach.
 Hendrickson returned to Kansas Wesleyan in 2019 after Dinkall announced his resignation to join the staff at Army as an offensive quality control coach.
+In the spring of 2024 he served as an analyst for FIU.